paularmstrong/onerepo/docs/src/pages/docs/contributing/cli.md

 # Internal CLI

 oneRepo uses itself to manage itself!
 Very meta.
-The following is the repo’s usage for the local CLI auto-generated docs using the [docgen plugin](/docs/plugins/docgen/).
+The following is the repo’s usage documentation for the local CLI – all auto-generated docs using the [docgen plugin](/docs/plugins/docgen/).

 <!-- start-onerepo-sentinel -->